Don’t see your question, contact us.

 - How was the number of PrEP users by county and state calculated?

-- What do the PrEP data reveal?
+- What do the PrEP use data reveal?

 - Why were these data released on AIDSVu, and why does data on PrEP use matter?

-- How else can the PrEP data be utilized on AIDSVu, and what other PrEP-related resources does AIDSVu have?
+- How else can the PrEP use data be utilized on AIDSVu, and what other PrEP-related resources does AIDSVu have?

-- How has AIDSVu’s PrEP data evolved?
+- How has AIDSVu’s PrEP use data evolved?

-- Does AIDSVu’s PrEP data include donations of PrEP medications made by Gilead Sciences to the Ready, Set, PrEP program as part of the Ending the HIV Epidemic: A Plan for America initiative?
+- Does AIDSVu’s PrEP use data include donations of PrEP medications made by Gilead Sciences to the Ready, Set, PrEP program as part of the Ending the HIV Epidemic: A Plan for America initiative?

 - How are these data different from other data on PrEP that have been shared publicly?